-For years, the physical sales network and the digital networks were managed separately by companies when it came to database, customer relationship, loyalty program, transactions, logistics… Therefore, the real challenge is to follow the customers through multiple contact points and devices, to provide them with seamlessly integrated shopping experience across channels as well as personalized recommendations and offers.
+For years, brands decided to separate the digital and the retail worlds.
+In the constantly evolving world, the challenge is to follow the customers through multiple contact points and devices.
+You need to guide and take care of each customer through the different platforms they could use to communicate with you.
+The objective is to provide them with a seamlessly integrated shopping experience across channels as well as personalized recommendations and offers.

-With new retail model, Chinese consumers will no longer think in terms of separate purchasing channels, but use all of them at the same time for various purposes: product research, comparison, Click and Collect, Store To Home, delivery or customer service.
+Chinese consumers no longer think in terms of separate purchasing channels, but use all of them at the same time for various purposes: product research, comparison, Click and Collect, Store To Home, delivery, or customer service.

-The ultimate purpose of New Retail is to bring customers a highly personalized, interactive, convenient and satisfying retail experience by utilizing the power of new technologies and data science.
+The ultimate purpose of New Retail is personalization.
+From data mining to targeted advertising, the digital industry is a land of opportunity for each brand.
+Today, brands can bring customers a highly personalized, interactive, convenient, and satisfying retail experience by utilizing the power of new technologies and data science.

 Technology or e-commerce is one part of China’s innovation.
 Courtesy image of SK-II